3mdeb/openpower-coreboot-docs/devnotes/tpm.md

 ******
 ### Open TPM on MCU (e.g. [lpnTPM])

-Find an existing open hardware TPM and possibly extend it for I2C interface.
+Find an existing open hardware TPM project based on an MCU and possibly extend it for I2C interface.

 * **Pros**
   * Open hardware.